28 min read

 My Ph.D. program required five publications for graduation, but I published 15—three times the requirement.
 This drive pushed me to challenge myself further.
 While completing my Ph.D., I simultaneously pursued three goals: finishing my thesis, applying for jobs, and exploring startup ideas.
 One of these explorations led me to apply for Entrepreneur First, where I met Kevin Yee, who later became my co-founder.
 Kevin’s expertise was in generative models, and mine was in privacy.
 Together, we created a platform at the intersection of AI and privacy, which became Betterdata with a thesis that better data leads to better AI.

-Looking back, when I arrived in Singapore in 2017, I didn’t even know what entrepreneurship meant (and I still don't!).
+Looking back, when I arrived in Singapore in 2017, I didn’t even know how to start a tech startup (and I still don't!).
 However, I thrive in uncertainty and enjoy challenging myself daily, which building a startup allows me to do.
 I feel that I am exactly where I’m meant to be, channeling my passion for privacy engineering into Betterdata and building the foundations of AI.
+Much of the world’s technological contributions come from the West, with Asia primarily seen as a consumer rather than a contributor.
+As an asian, I aim to challenge this status quo by proving that world-class technologies can emerge from Asia too.

 It's been almost three years since we started, and we launched the first version of our product early last year.
 Last year, we saw good progress on the problem-solution front.
 Now, we’re working towards achieving product-market fit.
 I’d say we’re currently about 40% of the way there, with the goal of reaching 60–70% within the next year 2025.
 As of today, our biggest milestone has been securing a contract with the US Department of Homeland Security.
 Out of the four companies awarded the contract globally, we’re the only one based in Asia.